ver228/tierpsy-tracker/docs/INSTALLATION.md

 pip install tensorflow
 ```

-3. Install the rest of the modules:
+3. Install the rest of the modules.
 On the tierpsy-tracker root folder (the folder with the cloned repository) type:

 ```bash
 bash installation/installation_script.sh #OSX or Linux